 Part of the Central City North Community Plan

 The property is part of the Central City North community plan that encompasses Downtown Los Angeles.
 The site is in a designated transportation corridor, which speaks to one of the many attributes of this location.
 While most of the buildings on the site have been long-abandoned, we see the potential for creating an active, dynamic place for the community to celebrate in this final extension of the Downtown planning area.

 The Connection to the Heart of the City

 We love how this location sits on the edge of Downtown within a mile of Bunker Hill, Dodger Stadium, and Echo Park Lake.
 We are excited to be a part of Downtown and celebrate the surrounding neighborhoods and everything that makes them unique.

 The Design Vision

-The plan calls for 778 residential units, a mix of market-rate and affordable, to help meet the City’s goals for new housing near job centers.
+The plan includes two development scenarios: one with 735 housing units and a 180-room hotel, and one with 825 residential units and no hotel.
+Both scenarios include a mix of market-rate and affordable housing units to help meet the City’s goals for new housing near job centers.
 Designs show low-rise bungalow style residences with a similar scale and character to the surrounding residential neighborhood as well as two high-rise residential buildings raised above the landscape, allowing pedestrians at eye-level to enjoy views of the Downtown skyline.

 Additionally, the project incorporates more than two acres of open space designed by James Corner Field Operations, which include terraces, gardens, courtyards, water features, and an overlook with views of downtown.